Ameobea/sketches/template/README.md

 - `wasm-opt`: Clone [https://github.com/WebAssembly/binaryen](binaryen) and follow install instructions there
 - NodeJS and [Yarn](https://yarnpkg.com/en/)

+### Docker

+If you prefer, you can build sketches via docker to avoid manually installing all of the dependencies.
+Simply run the `docker_build_all.sh` script.
+Please note that the Docker image is very big (>1GB).

 ## Building Sketches

-After you've copied the template to a new subdirectory, all you have to do to build the sketch is to install dependencies by running `yarn` in the project root followed by running the `build_all.sh` script.
+After you've copied the template to a new subdirectory, all you have to do to build the sketch is to install dependencies by running `yarn` in the project root followed by running the `build_all.sh` (`docker_build_all.sh` if you're using Docker) script.
 This will handle compiling the Rust project into WebAssembly, running `wasm-bindgen-cli` to generate TypeScript bindings, optimizing the generated Wasm binary, linking it into the frontend, and generating a static site output in the `/dist` directory.
 You can then serve that directory with any simple HTTP server (such as `serve` (`yarn install serve`, `serve dist`)) and view it in a web browser.

 ### Common Library